zsev25-ux/sonl-crew-ops/README.md

 - `jobs/{id}` – initial jobs used by the local seed data.

 Ensure anonymous auth is enabled in Firebase Auth before running the seed.

+## Preview Deploys

+Every commit pushes a preview build so the crew can QA changes without running the project locally:

+1. Add the following repository secrets so GitHub Actions can talk to Vercel: `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID`.
+2. On every push (including feature branches) and pull request, the **Vercel preview deploy** workflow installs dependencies with PNPM, runs `pnpm build`, and publishes a preview using those credentials.
+The workflow log prints the deployment URL in the `Preview URL` step—copy that link to share the build.
+3. Pushes to `main` also trigger the **Build artifact** workflow, which uploads the `dist/` folder as a downloadable build artifact for teammates who need the static bundle.

+With those two workflows wired up, each commit automatically produces both a shareable preview URL and an archived production build.